tafo/interview/Interview.Problems/2021/July/KthSmallest/Problem.md

-﻿REMOVE ALL ADJACENT DUPLICATES IN STRING
+﻿KTH SMALLEST ELEMENT IN A SORTED MATRIX

 Given an n x n matrix where each of the rows and columns are sorted in ascending order, return the kth smallest element in the matrix.